wsdt/Python_Voice_Chatbot/README.md

 1. Execute *setup.py* once, if you newly downloaded this assistant
 1. Execute *main.py*

 Above steps will work assuming that you have all python libraries installed.
-Considering that I recommend using Docker, for that I have provided a [Dockerfile](https://github.com/wsdt/Python_HomeAssistant/blob/master/docker/Dockerfile).
+Considering this I recommend using Docker, for that I have provided a [Dockerfile](https://github.com/wsdt/Python_HomeAssistant/blob/master/Dockerfile).

 ### Docker-Ready ![Docker Build Status](https://img.shields.io/docker/build/wsdt/python_homeassistant.svg)
 **IMPORTANT: Dockerfile has currently two bugs.**